Michael A. Taylor Player Props: Twins vs. Tigers

 Michael A. Taylor At The Plate

-- Taylor is batting .218 with nine doubles, 10 home runs and nine walks.
+- Taylor has nine doubles, 10 home runs and nine walks while hitting .214.

-- He has hit a long ball in nine games this year (14.1%), leaving the park in 4.8% of his chances at the plate.
+- In 13.8% of his games this year, he has gone deep, and 4.7% of his trips to the dish.

-- Taylor has an RBI in 16 of 64 games this season, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 24.6% of his games this season, Taylor has had at least one RBI.
+He's picked up more than one in 9.2% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.